7 Creative Walking Tour App Ideas to Boost Visitor Engagement

 Make Your Tour Stand Out with Driftscape

-Whether you're creating a hidden gems trail or a shop-local passport, Driftscape makes it easy to design, launch, and update self-guided walking tour apps from your phone or desktop.
-No tech team is required.
-Our map-based tour platform helps you tell immersive stories and gather valuable visitor analytics.
+Whether you are creating a hidden gems trail or a shop-local passport, Driftscape makes it easy to design and launch a walking tour app experience without needing a specialized tech team.
+Our platform helps you tell immersive stories while gathering helpful visitor analytics.

-Add audio, images, augmented reality (AR), trivia, and check-ins to every stop.
+Interactive Features: Add audio, images, AR, and trivia to every stop.

-Q: What is the main benefit of using a walking tour app over traditional brochures?
+Q: What is a major benefit of using a walking tour app over traditional brochures?

 Q: Are walking tour apps only for historical destinations?

 A: Not at all.
-While history tours are popular, walking tour apps are perfect for a variety of themes, including culinary trails, public art walks, shop-local passport programs, and cultural heritage routes.
-The focus is on storytelling and activating foot traffic, making them versatile for any destination, regardless of its primary draw.
+While history is a popular theme, these apps often work well for culinary trails, public art walks, and shop-local programs.
+The focus is on storytelling and encouraging foot traffic, which makes them versatile for almost any destination.

-Q: How do walking tours encourage local economic development?
+Q: How do walking tours help local economic development?

 Q: Can a small town afford to develop a walking tour app?

 A: Yes.
-Modern platforms like Driftscape have made the development and management of walking tour apps accessible and cost-effective for small towns and Main Streets.
-These platforms eliminate the need for custom coding, allowing non-technical staff at DMOs or museums to create, update, and manage multiple tours easily.
+Modern platforms have made the management of a walking tour app more accessible for small towns.
+These systems reduce the need for custom coding, allowing staff at DMOs or museums to manage multiple tours efficiently.

-Looking to bring one of these creative walking tour app ideas to life for your destination?
+Are you ready to turn these walking tour app ideas into a reality for your destination?

-Book a demo to see how the Driftscape platform can help your town thrive.
+Book a demo to see how the Driftscape platform can help you highlight your town's best stories and support your local business community.